 Where is the Market Heading?

 The energy companies are quick to blame higher tariffs on the external market when they increase unit costs immediately after a wholesale price rise.
 Although the market has an effect and is perhaps the main driver, prices are usually stable as seen in the chart below.

-The current wholesale electricity price is around £61 per MWh; that’s some of the lowest prices seen in three years and one third the pirce when the market was at its peak.
+The current wholesale electricity price has fallen to around £35 per MWh; that’s some of the lowest prices seen in three years and one third the pirce when the market was at its peak.
 The peak happened during 2008 which saw these rates nearly double to over £90/MWh, and that’s when most of the big six suppliers increased tariffs.